Variational and thermodynamically consistent finite element discretization for heat conducting viscous fluids: Introduction

 Our paper is structured as follows.
-In \S\ref{sec_2} we recall the variational formulation for heat conducting viscous fluids in the insulated case (\cite{GBYo2017b}) and then present the modifications needed for the treatment of a prescribed temperature or prescribed heat flux on the boundary, consistently with the variational formulation of open systems (\cite{GBYo2018b}).
+In \S\ref{sec_2} we recall the variational formulation for heat conducting viscous fluids in the insulated case following \cite{GBYo2017b} and then present the modifications needed for the treatment of a prescribed temperature or prescribed heat flux on the boundary, consistently with the variational formulation of open systems given in \cite{GBYo2018b}.
 We also give the weak formulation of the equations resulting from the variational framework.
 In \S\ref{Sec_discrete}, following previous works on the reversible case, we carry out this variational formulation on a discrete version of the diffeomorphism group, based on a discontinuous Galerkin discretization of functions.
 A suitable spatially discrete version of heat conducting viscous flow is obtained for any given discrete fluid Lagrangian.
 A main subsequent step is the appropriate discretization of the thermodynamic fluxes, which is chosen in accordance with the considered Neumann or Dirichlet boundary conditions, and realized for the Navier-Stokes-Fourier case.
 It is then shown that the resulting spatial discretization satisfies the two laws of thermodynamics exactly.
 Thanks to its structure preserving form, the resulting finite element scheme can be followed by an energy preserving time discretization which allows satisfaction of the second law at each step on each fluid cell.
 Rayleigh-B\'enard convection tests are carried out in \S\ref{sec_4} for both prescribed temperature (Dirichlet) and prescribed heat flux (Neumann) boundary conditions, for several values of Rayleigh numbers, illustrating the predictive value and thermodynamic consistency of our scheme.
+We also test the numerical convergence of our scheme with respect to spatial and temporal refinements, and provide a comparison with a recently derived finite volume method for the Navier-Stokes-Fourier equations.